ramesh-1911/3TierArchitecture/Projects/3TierArchitecture/README.md

 - Create an **A record** with alias pointing to the Frontend Load Balancer.

 ## 16. Attach ACM Certificate to Load Balancer

----

-### Tasks to be completed

-- [ ] Instead of three Security Group create Five Security Group
-- [ ] Create a Internal Load Balancer for AppServer
-- [ ] Create a AutoScaling for Webserver & Appserver
-- [ ] Using Cloudcraft/draw.io Draw a Three tier Diagram
-- [ ] Read the 4 Part DR strategies document [Click Me](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-i-strategies-for-recovery-in-the-cloud/)